Official Tourism Website for Hampshire

 Horse riding trails

 The county’s country parks have a number of marked trails for horse riding in Hampshire.

-The extensive network at Manor Farm Country Park in Bursledon, which take you along the picturesque riverside of the Hamble and through the woodland areas.
+The extensive network at Manor Farm Country Park in Bursledon, which takes you along the picturesque riverside of the Hamble and through woodland areas.
 Contact reception for a permit on 01489 787 055.

 Titchfield Haven in Fareham is a coastal park rich in wildlife which has a number of riding routes travelling through open farmland and woodland.
 Please contact the office for a permit on 01329 662145.

 The British Horse Society's publication Hampshire on Horseback recommends 19 riding trails around Hampshire ranging from 8 to 37 miles.
-This includes the 13 mile Meon Valley Trail which follows the old Meon Valley railway, offering views across the rolling hills and quaint villages from West Meon to Wickham.
+This includes the 10-mile Meon Valley Trail which follows the old Meon Valley railway, offering views across the rolling hills and quaint villages from West Meon to Wickham.

 You’ll find numerous riding schools and equestrian centres dotted around Hampshire, including several stables in the New Forest, where you can enjoy riding in the vast open countryside of this lovely National Park.